zencart/documentation/content/user/new_user_topics/157_change_header_logo.md

 ---
-title: How do I change the logo or the logo alt text in the header in 1.5.7?
+title: How do I change the logo or the logo alt text in the header?
+(1.5.7-)
 description: Customizing your logo in 1.5.7 and below
 category: new_user_topics
 weight: 10